Zeleo/recurrence-expression/README.md

    implemented yet.)
 2. Calculation: Given a recurrence expression and time `t`, what is the next occurrence after time `t`?
-3. Matching: does this time matches this recurrence expression?
+3. Matching: does this time matche this recurrence expression?
    (Status: to be available very soon.)

 This project is written in Clojure, but we aim to serve the entire JVM